Your Paper Your Way

 Elsevier has established a number of agreements with funding bodies which allow authors to comply with their funder's open access policies.
 Some authors may also be reimbursed for associated publication fees.
 To learn more about existing agreements please visit http://www.elsevier.com/fundingbodies.

 This journal offers authors a choice in publishing their research:

 • Articles are freely available to both subscribers and the wider public with permitted reuse

-The publication fee for this journal is $2600, excluding taxes.
+The open access publication fee for this journal is USD 2850, excluding taxes.
 Learn more about Elsevier's pricing policy: http://www.elsevier.com/openaccesspricing.